neo-project/docs/docs/en-us/tooldev/transaction/transaction.md

 # Transaction

-Transaction is the basic operation model of the whole NEO network.
-Wallets, smart contracts and accounts interact with NEO network through transactions.
-In NEO's P2P network, information is packed as `InvPayload` for transferring (Inv is abbreviation of Inventory).
+Transaction is the basic operation model of the whole Neo network.
+Wallets, smart contracts and accounts interact with Neo network through transactions.
+In Neo's P2P network, information is packed as `InvPayload` for transferring (Inv is abbreviation of Inventory).
 Different payloads have their special data, thus three types of inventory types are created. `InventoryType = 0x2b` means transaction data is packed into `InvPayload`.
 Besides, there are block data package (`InventoryType = 0x2c`) and consensus data package (`InventoryType = 0x2d`).

 ## Structure